 In 2011, Chilean scientists discovered a mysterious fossil in Antarctica that looked like a deflated football.
 For nearly a decade, the specimen sat unlabeled and unstudied in the collections of Chile’s National Museum of Natural History, with scientists identifying it only by its sci-fi movie-inspired nickname — “The Thing.”

 An analysis led by researchers at The University of Texas at Austin has found that the fossil is a giant, soft-shell egg from about 66 million years ago.
-Measuring in at more than 11 by 7 inches, the egg is the largest soft-shell egg ever discovered and the second-largest egg of any known animal.
+Measuring in at more than 11 by 7 inches (28 by 18 centimeters), the egg is the largest soft-shell egg ever discovered and the second-largest egg of any known animal.

 The specimen is the first fossil egg found in Antarctica and pushes the limits of how big scientists thought soft-shell eggs could grow.
 Aside from its astounding size, the fossil is significant because scientists think it was laid by an extinct, giant marine reptile, such as a mosasaur — a discovery that challenges the prevailing thought that such creatures did not lay eggs.

 “It is from an animal the size of a large dinosaur, but it is completely unlike a dinosaur egg,” said lead author Lucas Legendre, a postdoctoral researcher at UT Austin’s Jackson School of Geosciences.
 “It is most similar to the eggs of lizards and snakes, but it is from a truly giant relative of these animals.”

 A study describing the fossil egg was published in Nature on June 17, 2020.